zilverline/sequent/docs/docs/concepts/projector.md

     on [Migrations](migrations.html)  for an in-depth description on how migrations work in Sequent.

 The nature of view state in event sourced applications is not compatible with `ActiveRecord` migration model.
-Therefor we don't use it.
+Therefore we don't use it.
 In event sourced applications the view state is **always derived** from Events.
 So when you want to have another view state, (maybe you add a column, or group some attributes) you replay the affected Projectors.
 {: .notice--info}